biodiversity-exploratories-synthesis/.github/profile/README.md

 ### Teaching material
 Teaching material is in the [**courses workshops**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_courses_workshops) folder.

-:boom: **New** :boom: here are some short [**tutorials**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_tutorials) about selected topics, similar to a FAQ section.
+Here are some short [**tutorials**](https://github.com/biodiversity-exploratories-synthesis/Synthesis_tutorials) about selected topics, similar to a FAQ section.
 Currently published and partly still in development.
 Don't hesitate to request a tutorial from us, or contact us directly with your R and statistics questions!

-:index: Keep an eye as well on [The R Buddy Club](https://github.com/allanecology/R-buddies-course): Where we and our Institute's colleagues from the Plant Ecology (Prof. Markus Fischer) and Community Ecology (Prof. Eric Allan) Groups write tutorials about R-related topics for our Institute's R club.
+Keep an eye as well on [The R Buddy Club](https://github.com/allanecology/R-buddies-course): Where we and our Institute's colleagues from the Plant Ecology (Prof. Markus Fischer) and Community Ecology (Prof. Eric Allan) Groups write tutorials about R-related topics for our Institute's R club.

 ### Links